lxa520/GD-77/README.md

 "GD-77_cpu-id_calc" contains tools to calculate the data necessary to patch "full_flash.dat" so that the bootloader and the main application survive their CPU-UID checks.

 "GD-77_MCUXpresso" contains the MCUXpresso projects.

+# Experimental only
+"GD-77_new_firmware" contains the MCUXpresso project and the tools that will lead to a new GD-77 firmware written from scratch.